nrd10/ProgramofStudyWebApp/README.md

 # Management Commands

 # Asynchronous & Background Tasks
+Some functionalities, such as the mass import of Courses into the database through the Custom Admin Interface, take more than a few seconds to accomplish.
+As a result, if users attempt to run these functions, the user would normally have to wait a few minutes for the function to finish.
+The Gunicorn server that is used to run this web application times out if any request takes longer than 30 seconds.
+As a result, functionalities built in this manner would fail.
+To allow for functions with long run times to work, we must run them asynchronously.
+This would mean allowing a user to initiate a task to run in the background, allow a user to navigate to other parts of the web application while the task runs, and finally be notified in some manner that the background task has finished.
+This workflow is accomplished through the Django Celery library.

+Celery is a library that allows developers to make use of task queues.
+Task queues are  used as a mechanism to distribute work across threads or machines.
+A task queue’s input is a unit of work called a task.
+Dedicated worker processes constantly monitor task queues for new work to perform.
+Through Celery, any task can be allowed on the task queue, and worker processes will be notified of their presence in the queue, perform these tasks asynchronously.
+Celery communicates via messages, usually using a broker to mediate between clients and workers.
+To initiate a task the client adds a message to the queue, the broker then delivers that message to a worker.
+In our setup, Redis was used as the message broker to notify worker processes of new tasks.
+Celery was used to allow time intensive requests to run in the background.
+In particular, it was used to process:
+1. Course Imports made from Duke Curriculum API calls
+2. Send scheduled emails to Advisor and DGS accounts

 # Docker Setup
 The web application makes use of Docker and is built through docker-compose.
 Each command in the Dockerfile used to